-6 Course Description Want to study a health psychology Master's in Birmingham?
+6 Course Description

+Want to study a health psychology Master's in Birmingham?
 Our MSc Health Psychology is accredited by the British Psychological Society (BPS).

 With the shifting emphasis in governance and health-related policy papers, health psychology continues to grow in popularity.

 Communities are dynamic and always changing, so our understanding and support of health, wellbeing and behavioural changes needs to be considerate of all diverse groups.
 On our BPS accredited MSc Health Psychology course, you will study a range of techniques and methods, ensuring you graduate with the skills you need to be a competent, knowledgeable health psychology practitioner.

 What's covered in the course?

 We will provide you with a detailed understanding of the key theoretical and applied issues in health psychology.
 These include the key psychological theories and applications which support behaviour change, addressing disease prevention and enhancing health and wellbeing, managing health, health promotion and health interventions, and self-reflection on your own learning and development.

 Contemporary health issues will be put into context at local, national and international levels, exposing you to issues which cover the globe as well as local areas.

 You'll be taught how to submit a research ethics proposal, which will address a health issue with the use of psychology.
 You will also learn how to complete a mini systematic review, which will provide a rationale for your health psychology project, and how to evaluate and conduct analysis.
 You will also enhance your skills in communication, presentation and group work.

 7 Course Awards

-7a 7a Name of Final Award Level Credits Awarded
+7a Name of Final Award Level Credits Awarded

 Master of Science Health Psychology 7 180

 7b Exit Awards and Credits Awarded

 Postgraduate Certificate Health Psychology 7 60

 Postgraduate Diploma Health Psychology 7 120

-8 Derogation from the University Regulations For modules with more than one item of assessment, all items of assessment must be passed in order to pass the module.
-2. Compensation of marginally failed modules is not permitted.
-3. Condonement of failed modules is not permitted.
+8 Derog ation from the University Regulations 1.
+Compensation of marginally failed modules is not permitted.
+2. Condonement of failed modules is not permitted.

 9 Delivery Patterns

-Mode e(s) of Study Location(s) of Study Duration of Study Code(s)
+Mode(s) of Study Location(s) of Study Duration of Study / Code(s)

-Full Ti me City Centre 1 year PT0771
+Full Tin ne City Centre 1 year PT0771

-Part T ïme City Centre 2 years PT0770
+Part Tir me City Centre 2 years PT0770